Sunbird-Knowlg/sunbird-collection-editor/docs/CONTRIBUTING.md

 # Welcome to Editor contributing guide <!-- omit in toc -->

-Thank you for investing your time in contributing to our project!

 In this guide you will get an overview of the contribution workflow of the editor.

 **If you don't have git on your machine,** [install it](https://help.github.com/articles/set-up-git/).